buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/create-slice-layers.md

 * `Path globs` MUST:
   * Follow the pattern syntax defined in the [Go standard library](https://golang.org/pkg/path/filepath/#Match)
   * Match zero or more files or directories
 * `Slices` from earlier buildpacks are processed before `slices` from later buildpacks.
-When a file is included in a `slice`, it is seen as if it no longer exists in the application directory for processing future `slices`.
+When a file is included in a `slice`, it is as if it no longer exists in the application directory for processing future `slices`.

 ## Implementation Steps